EliasCole3/Timeline/README.md

 # Timeline
-A simple timeline app to track and show life events.
+A simple timeline app to track, show, and filter events.